"When the world sings, you have to listen. But when you sing, it slides you off a fall." A quote that echoed within…someone.

 Tavern's keeper had a fleeting smile, but he subdued it, "I see, but that coin had been discontinued."

 The wanderer was confused, "what?
-That was not on the town guild's outer board last night?"
+That wasn't listed on the town guild's outer board last night?"

 The wanderer's mouth was a bit open, "th-th-thank you, but I woke up on time, so I'll leave.
 And about that Beret coin-"